AI: From Home to Healthcare

 Healthcare is one of the most impactful fields where AI is making strides.
 Algorithms can now analyze medical images, detect diseases at early stages, and assist doctors in making accurate diagnoses.
 AI tools are helping to predict patient outcomes, monitor chronic conditions, and recommend individualized treatment plans.

 Wearable devices like smartwatches use AI to monitor heart rate, sleep, and activity, giving users insights into their health and encouraging proactive wellness.
-Virtual health assistants can evaluate symptoms, schedule appointments, and even provide support—all accessible from a smartphone.
+Virtual health assistants can evaluate symptoms, schedule appointments, and even provide mental health —all accessible from a smartphone.

 As AI becomes more integrated into everyday life, questions of data privacy, bias, and ethical use grow more important.
 Transparent algorithms, secure data practices, and human oversight are key to building and maintaining public trust.